-In fact, she said, the only problem she had with Cunniff's article it its title and introduction, which claim that teachers aren't as candid with kids as they ought to be.
+In fact, she said, the only problem she had with Cunniff's article was its title and introduction, which claims that teachers aren't as candid with kids as they ought to be.

 "I don't like to think of myself as someone who teaches in the way she describes," Boyle said, noting that she has always felt comfortable discussing most sexual topics openly.
 "The state really encourages a comprehensive program and the district has never done anything to hold me back from doing that."

 That said, she doesn't really see any problem with the publication of the article.
 Boyle even made a point to say that while she might not use the phrase "blue balls" in anything she would submit for publication, she understands the writer's impulse to be edgy and try to get a laugh from student readers.